Refined Strichartz inequalities for the wave equation: Linear refined Strichartz inequality

-around the origin, with long axis in the flat direction of $\tau$.
-Such a partition can be constructed by using the Poisson summation formula at scale one on the integer lattice to get a smooth non-negative function $\eta$ with
+with long axis in the flat direction of $\tau$.
+Such a partition can be constructed by using the Poisson summation formula on the integer lattice to get a smooth non-negative function $\eta$ with

 Rescaling by the dimensions in \eqref{poisson} and then grouping the functions together corresponding to scaled lattice points in $S$ gives the required functions $\eta_S$.
+The steep decay of $\eta_S$ outside the $\approx R^{1/2}$ neigbourhood of $S$ will be important when intersecting $S$ with the $R^{1/2}$-cubes in the theorem statement.